-MIAT Mongolian Airlines is the Mongolian national airline, which is headquartered in Ulaanbaatar, Mongolia and operates to many destinations.
+MIAT Mongolian Airlines, commonly known as simply MIAT or Mongolian Airlines, is the Mongolian national airline and flag carrier, which is headquartered in Ulaanbaatar, Mongolia and operates to many destinations.

 The only other international carrier, Hunnu Airlines, launched in 2011 with former MIAT employees.
 MIAT's business is highly seasonal as it caters to the peak northern summer period, which is the only main tourism season and is also when Mongolia has long holidays, allowing wealthier Mongolians to travel.

 MIAT Mongolian Airlines mission is to be a leading national carrier dedicated to connecting Mongolian with the rest of the world by providing air transportation services of the highest quality, reliability and efficiency.